sswam/allemande/doc/guide.md

 Note that our memory systems are currently based on summaries and imperfect recall systems, so they will not be comprehensive or fully detailed.
 At present, memory in Ally Chat is better suited to chat and role-play rather than serious work.
 Characters certainly won't remember long stretches of text from previous chats verbatim.

 We don't yet have features to erase or edit a character's memories.
-If you want to do that, please contact the developer.
+If you want to do that, please contact Sam.

 ## How to use Tool Agents